CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-view.md

-# REST API: create selection meta data
+# REST API: edit properties of a selection

-A method to create a selection from a database.
-This method does not support parameters.
-It is called using the following address:
+A method to create edit a selection from a database.
+It is called using the following URL:

 `PUT https://api.copernica.com/v1/view/$id?access_token=xxxx`

 In this, $id needs to be replaced by the numerical identifier or the name of the database you wish to create the selections for.

 ## Available parameters
+The following parameters can be placed in the message body of the HTTP PUT command:

 - **name**: name of the selection
 - **description**: description of the selection
-- **parent-type**: type of the parent: view or database
+- **parent-type**: type of the parent: selection or database
-- **parent-id**: id of the database or view
+- **parent-id**: id of the database or selection
 - **has-children**: boolean value: whether or not the database has selections nested underneath it
 - **has-referred**: boolean value: whether or not there are other selections that refer to this selection.
 - **has-rules**: boolean value: whether or not the selection has selection rules